 Data exfiltration by an insider indicates that company data has been shared by a member of the company to people (or organizations) outside of the company.

 While most organizations have security software and policies in place to prevent insider threats from moving data outside of the office environment and outside of company control, insiders have easy access to company data, may know workarounds, and may have the technical know-how to infiltrate “secure” systems.

-Here are three examples of data exfiltration by insiders:
+Here are six examples of data exfiltration by insiders:

 - Over the course of 9 months, an employee at Anthem Health Insurance forwarded 18,500 members records’ to a third-party vendor.
 These records included Personally Identifiable Information (PII) like social security numbers, last names, and dates of birth.

 - After exfiltrating nearly 100 GB of data from an unnamed financial company that offered loan services to Ukraine citizens, an employee’s computer equipment was seized.
 Police later found out the suspect was planning on selling the data to a representative of one of his former employer’s competitors for $4,000.